 Budget Action FTE Amount Add Project Coordinator to support the CRTPO Add Project Coordinator to support the Charlotte Regional Transportation Planning Organization (CRTPO) in implementing the recommendations and strategies from the Beyond 77 study, the CONNECT Beyond study, and CRTPO's first strategic plan.
 The position will be reimbursed by CRTPO grant funding.
-1.00 Transfer Construction Manager from General Services 1.00 \$118,295 Transfer a Construction Manager position from General Services to Planning, Design, & Development as part of the establishment of a new Community Tree Canopy Preservation Division within Planning, Design, & Development.
+1.00 - Transfer Construction Manager from General Services 1.00 \$118,295 Transfer a Construction Manager position from General Services to Planning, Design, & Development as part of the establishment of a new Community Tree Canopy Preservation Division within Planning, Design & Development.
 There is a corresponding entry in General Services.
+Transfer Business Systems Analyst Associate from Innovation and Technology 1.00 \$85,373 Transfer a vacant Business Systems Analyst Associate position from Innovation and Technology.
+There is a corresponding entry in Innovation and Technology.
 Update personnel expenditures 1.00 \$217,180 Technical adjustment to update department costs for personnel services.
 The update includes the full annual cost of salary actions approved in FY 2022.
 The update also includes an increase in the employer rate to the North Carolina Local Governmental Employees' Retirement System of 0.75 percent for general employees and 1.0 percent for Law Enforcement Officers.
 This adjustment also includes recognizing a previously approved Planner Associate position.
 Update healthcare expenditures - \$82,638 Increase employer contribution to the city's Employee Life and Health Fund by ten percent in FY 2023.
 This action will not impact the cost of health insurance for employees.
 Update allocations for Internal Service Providers (ISPs) - \$49,837 Technical adjustment to update funds needed to support ISPs based on anticipated cost of services.
 ISPs provide services to other city departments, and includes: fleet management; building maintenance; rent; landscape management; radio services; insurance liabilities; insurance premiums; and risk administration.
-Net Change 7.00 \$1,086,524
+Net Change 9.00 \$1,292,799

-FY 2021 FY 2022 FY 2023 Objective Measure Actual Target Target Strategic Priority Area: Great Neighborhoods (Affordable and Sustainable Neighborhoods) Create and enhance community vibrancy and identity in the Corridors of Opportunity Annual number of Corridors of Opportunity placemaking projects completed New Measure New Measure ≥ 5 Strat Strategic Priority Area: Transportation, Planning, and Environment (Accessibility, Mobility, and Connectivity) Partner with customers to approve development plans in an efficient and collaborative manner that helps build a safe and thriving community Percent of land development reviews and inspections completed by targeted timeframe within compliance 82% ≥90% ≥90% Percent of rezoning cases reviewed by staff by the designated deadline New Measure New Measure ≥ 90% Percent of Historic District administrative review applications completed within 30 days of complete application submission New Measure New Measure 100%
+FY 2021 FY 2022 FY 2023 Objective Measure Actual Target Target Strategic Priority Area: (Affordable and Sustaina Create and enhance community vibrancy and identity in the Corridors of Opportunity Annual number of Corridors of Opportunity placemaking projects completed New Measure New Measure ≥5 Strat egic Priority Area: Transporta (Accessibility, Mobility Environment Partner with customers to approve development plans in an efficient and collaborative manner that helps build a safe and thriving community Percent of land development reviews and inspections completed by targeted timeframe within compliance 82% ≥90% ≥90% Percent of rezoning cases reviewed by staff by the designated deadline New Measure New Measure ≥90% Percent of Historic District administrative review applications completed within 30 days of complete application submission New Measure New Measure 100%